Comparing Paya (PAYA) & The Competition

 |2.16

-Paya presently has a consensus price target of $15.00, indicating a potential upside of 36.86%.
-As a group, “Holding & other investment offices” companies have a potential upside of 10.44%.
-Given Paya’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Paya is more favorable than its rivals.
+Paya currently has a consensus target price of $15.00, indicating a potential upside of 36.86%.
+As a group, “Holding & other investment offices” companies have a potential upside of 9.95%.
+Given Paya’s stronger consensus rating and higher probable upside, research analysts clearly believe Paya is more favorable than its peers.

 Summary